yoozzeek/zk-lisp/README.md

     * Eliminated the requirement to allocate the "Full Trace" before proving.

 * **Stateful Segment Builder:**
-    * Replaced the "Slice-then-Prove" approach with a simulate-then-stream architecture.
+    * Replaced the "Slice-then-Prove" approach with a "Simulate-then-Stream" architecture.
     * The Segment builder constructs Trace, RAM, ROM, and Merkle paths directly from opcodes on-the-fly.
     * Maintains global state across segment boundaries while proving segments in parallel.